-- Q10 can be synthesized by humans
+- Q10 can be synthesized by humans.

-- There are ubiquinone 1-10 (= coenzyme Q1-10), whereby Q10 is the most active in humans.
-Q1-Q9 are found mainly in animals and plants and can be converted into Q10
+- There is ubiquinone 1-10 (= coenzyme Q1-10), which in humans v.aQ10 is active.
+Q1-Q9 are coming. v.a. occur in animals and plants and can be converted in Q10

 - Q10 is a redox system – the reduced and oxidized forms are converted into each other:

-- Reduced form = "Ubiquinol"
+- Reduced form = “ubiquinol”

 - Oxidized form = “ubiquinone”

-What does “coenzyme Q10” actually mean?
+What does "Coenzyme Q10" actually mean?

 Coenzyme Q10 as ubiquinone or ubiquinol?

-occurrence in humans
+Occurrence in humans

 - Q10 concentration decreases with age - dietary intake is therefore important!

-Coenzyme Q10 in Food
+Coenzyme Q10 in food

-- Alimentary intake approx. 5 - 10 mg / day
+- Dietary intake approx. 5 - 10 mg/day

 - Particularly rich in Q10 are: